martenframework/marten/docs/versioned_docs/version-0.1/getting-started/tutorial.md

 # => #<Article:0x102c4dbe0 id: nil, title: "My article", content: "This is my article.">
 ```

-As you can see, by using `#new` we are initializing a new `Article` object by specifying its field values (`title` and `content`).
+As you can see, by using `#new`, we are initializing a new `Article` object by specifying its field values (`title` and `content`).
 It should be noted that so far, the object is only _initialized_ and is not saved to the database yet (this is why `id` is set to `nil` in the above snippet).
 In order to persist the new object at the database level, you can make use of the `#save` method:

 ```crystal
 article.save